 The New York City Office of the Actuary (NYCOA) regularly produces reports that are available to the public.

-Every two years, a full review of the actuarial assumptions and methods used to fund the NYCRS is conducted.
-These reviews lead to recommendations that are set forth in formal Reports.
+Periodically the NYCOA conducts a full review of the actuarial assumptions and methods used to fund the NYCRS.
+These reviews lead to formalized recommendations that are then presented to each of the NYCRS Boards.

-This Report presents information intended for use by the City of New York for accounting and financial reporting under Governmental Accounting Standards Board Statements (GASB).
+This report presents information intended for use by the City of New York for accounting and financial reporting for pensions under Government Accounting Standards Board Statements 67 and 68.